tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 ###  <a name="BKMK_SecretAccessControl"></a> Secret Access Control

 Access Control for secrets managed in Azure Key Vault is provided at the level of a Key Vault that acts as the container of those secrets.
 There is an access control policy for secrets that is distinct from the access control policy for keys in the same Key Vault.
 Users may create one or more vaults to hold secrets and are required to maintain scenario appropriate segmentation and management of secrets.
-Access controls for secrets is independent of access control for Keys.
+Access controls for secrets are independent of access control for Keys.

 The following permissions can be used, on a per-principal basis, in the secrets access control entry on a vault, and closely mirror the operations allowed on a secret object: